-Clients create, modify, and delete resources by issuing the appropriate Create, Update, Replace or Delete operation, or by invoking an Action on the resource.
-Services return a status code 405 if the specified resource exists but does not support the requested operation.
-If a client (4xx) or service (5xx) status code is returned, the resource shall not be modified as a result of the operation.
+Services may return an HTTP status code $\underline{405}$ if the specified resource exists but does not support the requested operation.
+Otherwise, if a client (4xx) or service (5xx) $\underline{\text{status code}}$ is returned, this indicates the service encountered an error and the resource shall not have been modified or created as a result of the operation.

-6.4.4.1.
+6.4.4.3.
 Update (PATCH)

 The PATCH method is the preferred method used to perform updates on pre-existing resources.
-Changes to the resource are sent in the request body.
+Changes to one or more properties within the resource addressed by the request Uri are sent in the request body.
 Properties not specified in the request body are not directly changed by the PATCH request.
-The response is either empty or a representation of the resource after the update was done.
-The implementation may reject the update operation on certain fields based on its own policies and, if so, shall not apply any of the update requested.
+When modification is successful, the response may contain a representation of the resource after the update was done as described in Success responses to modification requests.
+The implementation may reject the update operation on certain fields based on its own policies and in this case, not process any of the requested modifications.

-- Services shall support the PATCH method to update a resource.
-If the resource can never be updated, status code 405 shall be returned. - Services may return a representation of the resource after any server-side transformations in the body of the response. - If a property in the request can never be updated, such as when a property is read only, a status code of 200 shall be returned along with a representation of the resource containing an annotation specifying the non-updatable property.
-In this success case, other properties may be updated in the resource.

-- Services should return status code 405 if the client specifies a PATCH request against a Resource Collection. - The PATCH operation should be idempotent in the absence of outside changes to the resource, though the original ETag value may no longer match. - Services may accept a PATCH with an empty JSON object.
+- Services shall support the PATCH method to update properties within a resource. - If the resource or all properties can never be updated, HTTP status code 405 shall be returned. - If the client specifies a PATCH request against a Resource Collection, HTTP status code 405 should be returned. - In the case of a request including modification to several properties, if one or more properties in the request can never be updated, such as when a property is read only, an HTTP status code of 200 shall be returned along with a representation of the resource containing an annotation specifying the non-updatable property.
+In this success case, other properties may be updated in the resource. - The PATCH operation should be idempotent in the absence of outside changes to the resource, though the original ETag value may no longer match. - Services may accept a PATCH with an empty JSON object.
 An empty JSON object in this context means no changes to the resource are being requested.